michaelkrone/monrule/README.md

 # monrule
-A simple cache to persist expensive function results.
+A simple cache to persist expensive function results in a mongodb database.

 ```js
 const Cache = require('monrule').FunctionCache;